-If you get into an accident with a large semi-truck, experiencing these severe consequences may be even more likely.
-Large trucks weigh anywhere from 20 to 30 times more than the typical passenger car on the road, creating an even more dangerous situation in the event of an accident.
+If you get into an accident with a large semi-truck big rig, or other commercial truck, experiencing these severe consequences may be even more likely.
+Large trucks weigh anywhere from 20 to 30 times more than the typical passenger vehicle on the road, creating an even more dangerous situation in the event of an accident.

 Different types of vehicles—such as passenger cars, motorcycles, and trucks—can be influenced by varying factors when it comes to traffic crashes and accidents in the United States.